-G. If the CITY hires a consultant, it must certify that its consultant has been selected in accordance with the Consultants Competitive Negotiation Act (Section 287.055, Florida Statutes).

-H. The CITY shall not sublet, assign or transfer this Agreement without prior written consent of the DEPARTMENT.

-I. The CITY shall have sole responsibility for maintaining the subject landscaping according to DEPARTMENT standards and specifications, as well as stipulations outlined in the Landscape Care Guide.
-Upon the execution of this Agreement, The CITY certifies that is has received a copy of the Landscape Care Guide and agrees to be bound by the terms and conditions contained therein.

-J. Upon completion of the Installation Phase of the PROJECT by the CITY, the CITY will assume responsibility for the Maintenance Phase of the PROJECT, which includes, irrigation and other related materials identified in the Plans, and will conduct such maintenance as specified in accordance with any maintenance plan identified in the notes of the PROJECT Plans, as well as the requirements set forth in the Landscape Care Guide.
+- G. If the CITY hires a consultant, it must certify that its consultant has been selected in accordance with the Consultants Competitive Negotiation Act (Section 287.055, Florida Statutes). - H. The CITY shall not sublet, assign or transfer this Agreement without prior written consent of the DEPARTMENT. - I. The CITY shall have sole responsibility for maintaining the subject landscaping according to DEPARTMENT standards and specifications, as well as stipulations outlined in the Landscape Care Guide.
+Upon the execution of this Agreement, The CITY certifies that is has received a copy of the Landscape Care Guide and agrees to be bound by the terms and conditions contained therein. - J. Upon completion of the Installation Phase of the PROJECT by the CITY, the CITY will assume responsibility for the Maintenance Phase of the PROJECT, which includes, irrigation and other related materials identified in the Plans, and will conduct such maintenance as specified in accordance with any maintenance plan identified in the notes of the PROJECT Plans, as well as the requirements set forth in the Landscape Care Guide.
 The CITY shall coordinate with the DEPARTMENT's District Landscape Project Manager or their designee to inspect the PROJECT on a quarterly basis and subsequently make corrections based on each quarterly inspection.
-In the event the CITY fails to maintain the PROJECT in accordance with a maintenance and the CITY shall reimburse the DEPARTMENT for the costs.
+In the event the CITY fails to maintain the PROJECT in accordance with a maintenance schedule and plan, the DEPARTMENT, at its option, may perform the required maintenance and the CITY shall reimburse the DEPARTMENT for the costs.